peter88213/nvhelp-de/source/book_view.rst

 .. note::
    For large novels, the conversion may take some time, depending on your system.
-During the conversion time, the clicked button will display *"Bitte warten ..."*.
+During the conversion time, the clicked Schaltfläche will display *"Bitte warten ..."*.

 .. hint::